You can control purchases on an Apple device in a few ways:

 - Tap Continue, then choose 'This is My [device]' or 'This is My Child's [device]'.

 - If you're the parent or guardian in your device and want to prevent another family member from changing your settings, tap Use Screen Time Passcode to create a passcode, then re-enter the passcode to confirm.
 In iOS 13.4 and later, after you confirm your passcode, you'll be asked to enter your Apple ID and password.
 This can be used to reset your Screen Time passcode if you forget it.

 - If you're setting up Screen Time on your child's device, follow the prompts until you get to Parent Passcode and enter a passcode.
 Re-enter the passcode to confirm.
 In iOS 13.4 and later, after you confirm your passcode, you'll be asked to enter your Apple ID and password.
 This can be used to reset your Screen Time passcode if you forget it.

 - Tap Content & Privacy Restrictions.
 If asked, enter your passcode, then turn on Content & Privacy.

 - Tap iTunes & App Store Purchases.

-You can also go to Settings > Screen Time > Content & Privacy Restrictions, and tap Allowed Apps.
-Then deselect iTunes Store and Books.
+You can also go to Settings > Screen Time > Content & Privacy Restrictions and tap Allowed Apps.
+Then deselect iTunes Store and Book Store.

-Make sure to choose a passcode that's different from the passcode you use to unlock your device.
-If you can't remember a restrictions passcode that you set on a previous version of iOS, or you forgot your Screen Time passcode, you need to erase your device, then set it up as a new device to remove the passcode.
+Make sure you choose a passcode that's different from the passcode you use to unlock your device.
+If you can't remember a restrictions passcode that you set on a previous version of iOS or iPadOS, or you've forgotten your Screen Time passcode, upgrade your device to the latest iOS or iPadOS then reset your passcode.
+If you can’t update your device, erase it and set it up as new to remove the passcode and choose a new one.
 Restoring your device from a backup won't remove your passcode.